tundish/blathnaid/app/tale.rst

 Jack awoke on the stroke of midnight.
 He first thought he'd been roused by a clock bell, but he immediately felt very much as though he was not alone in the cellar.

-And sure enough, standing in a pool of moonlight in fromt of him was a strange little figure.
-He looked like an old man, only about three feet high.
+And sure enough, squatting in a pool of moonlight in front of him was a strange little figure.
+He looked like an old man, skinny, and only about three feet high.
 He wore no clothes and had no hair, except for a few wisps on his chin.
+He sat with legs half-crossed, as a prisoner might in a cell with no furniture.

 The name of this creature is Krol.
 I am not the world expert on Krol.
 What I have heard about him would fill a book, although not all of that can have been the truth.

 I do know he'd been an important figure in antiquity.
-And he did walk again as a man in our modern age, and performed many brave deeds here.
+And he did again walk as a man in our modern age, and performed many brave deeds here.

 But at the time of this story he was held back in the Netherworld.
 For reasons I don't understand,